 St Bartholomew's Hospital is rated 'good' by the Care Quality Commission.

-To help you keep in touch with how your family member is, we have a dedicated family contact centre.
+To help you keep in touch with how your family member is during long stays with us, we have a dedicated family contact centre.

-Please note that the family contact centre service is only available for intensive care (ICU) patients and Ward 1E.
+Please note that the family contact centre service is only available for adult critical care unit (ACCU) patients.

 Phone us: 020 3465 6883